 — Google SearchLiaison (@searchliaison) March 12, 2018

-- Best practices for location page content
+- Best practices for the content on your location pages

-- Technical SEO best practices
+- Technical SEO best practices for your location pages

 - External SEO factors impacting your location pages

-Include up-to-date NAP data on your location pages
+No. 2: Include up-to-date NAP data on your location pages

 Make sure consumers can find you by providing the location’s NAP data: